balchua/durabletask-libsql-backend/README.md

 To learn more about durabletask-go, see [durabletask-go](https://github.com/microsoft/durabletask-go)

+**This is a copy of the sqlite backend implementation with some minor changes to make it work with libsql.**

 What is durabletask-go?

 > The Durable Task Framework is a lightweight, embeddable engine for writing durable, fault-tolerant business logic (orchestrations) as ordinary code.